tardate/LittleArduinoProjects/Electronics101/555Timer/InvertingChargePump/README.md

 The classic charge pump circuit uses a switching mechanism to alternately:
 * charge a "flying capacitor" from the power source
-* discharge the capacitor to an output capacitor, from which the load draws it's power
+* discharge the capacitor to an output capacitor, from which the load draws its power

 Depending on configuration, charge pumps are capable of output voltages up to and above the input voltage, as well as negative output voltages.